David-Durst/embeddedHaskellAetherling/theory/Basic.md

 We can repeatedly apply this isomorphism to convert between a flat `Seq` and any arbitrarily nested `Seq`

-We will use these isomorphisms to produce Aetherling's rewrite rules that lower from the sequence language into the space-time IR.
+We will use these isomorphisms to produce Aetherling's rewrite rules that:
+1. lower from the sequence language into the space-time IR.
+1. schedule programs in the space-time IR.

 # Space-Time IR
 The space-time IR defines how to interpret the data flow programs as hardware accelerators.